 There are six camera lenses in total on the Honor Magic 2.
 The front camera array is made up of a 16-megapixel main sensor, and then two 2-megapixel sensors, while the rear camera has a 16-megapixel RGB sensor, a 16-megapixel wide-angle lens, and a 24-megapixel monochrome lens.
 The rear camera uses artificial intelligence for scene recognition, and includes the artificial image stabilization (AIS) technology we’ve seen on Huawei phones including the P20 Pro.

 The front camera also uses AI for improved portrait shots, plus portrait lighting effects.
 The camera array also adds 3D depth sensing and infrared sensors for a secure face unlock feature, even in low light.
+The Magic 2 3D swaps this for a 3D structured light sensor that securely unlocks the phone, even in the dark.
 That’s not the only security feature, as the Honor Magic 2 has an in-display fingerprint sensor too, with what Honor says is a large 30mm sensing area, making it easier to unlock the phone with one touch.

-Honor hasn’t said much about the software on the Magic 2.
-While Android is a safe bet, Honor usually uses Huawei’s EMUI user interface on its phones, but because the Magic 2 is destined only for China, and has Honor’s own virtual assistant called Yoyo onboard, it may run a unique version made especially for the phone.
-Honor’s not giving much away about what Yoyo does either, saying it’s a “pocket butler,” and is also in some way tied to the slider mechanism.
+Honor has installed Android 9.0 Pie with its own Magic UI 2.0 over the top.
+This is almost identical to Huawei’s EMUI 9.0.
+Because the Magic 2 is destined only for China, it has Honor’s own virtual assistant called Yoyo onboard.
 The first Honor Magic wowed us at CES 2017 with its amazing range of A.I.-powered skills, including smart facial recognition and recommendations based on your usage.

-The Honor Magic 2 uses the Kirin 980 and its dual-NPU AI processor, which is the successor to the exceptionally powerful A.I.-driven Kirin 970, and is also found inside the Huawei Mate 20 and Mate 20 Pro.
+The Honor Magic 2 uses the Kirin 980 and its dual-NPU A.I. processor, which is the successor to the exceptionally powerful A.I.-driven Kirin 970, and is also found inside the Huawei Mate 20 and Mate 20 Pro.
 An option of either 6GB or 8GB of RAM is offered, along with storage space of either 128GB or 256GB.
+The Magic 2 3D comes with 8GB of RAM and 512GB of storage space.

 It’s a heavy phone at 206 grams, and relatively thick at 8.3mm — surprising given the battery has a capacity of 3,400mAh.
 It does come with Honor’s 40w Magic Charge technology, where 15 minutes plugged in will take the battery to 50 percent capacity, and 85 percent in 30 minutes.
 This is the same as we’ve seen in the Mate 20 Pro.
 There is no headphone jack.